archevan/Notes/algorithm_design_manual/introduction_to_algorithm_design.md

 	- Each has its own trade-offs between "ease of expression" and precision
 - Use whichever as long as you are **clearly** expressing the idea behind your algorithm.
+- A well-defined algorithm requires a well-defined problem.
+Both the input and properties of the output should be clear.
+- A good technique is to restrict the set of valid inputs until a "correct and efficient" algorithm can be found.
+	- Graphs --> Trees
+	- 3D --> 2D